volodymyrprokopyuk/kotlin-sdp/README.md

 # Security by design principles

-- **Pillars of information security in rest**
+- **Information security in rest**
     - Confidentiality - ensure that only an authrized user has access to data
     - Integrity - ensure that data is not altered by an unauthorized user
     - Availability - ensure that data is available only to an authorized user
-- **Pillars of information security in transit**.
+- **Information security in transit**.
 Alice sends a message to Bob
     - Confidentiality - only Bob can read the message
     - Integrity - Eve cannot alter the message
     - Authenticity - only Alice could have sent the message
-- **Principle of least priviledge**.
-Account should have the least amount of priviledge (CPU/RAM quotas, filesystem/network access, data access permissions, business transaction limits, time-based constraints) explicitly granted to perform its business process with the object to limit intentional or unintentional damage to data.
-Example: explicitly grant filesyste/network access and database access to a middleware server **Faile-safe defaults**.
+- **Least priviledge**.
+A subject should have the least amount of priviledge (CPU/RAM quotas, filesystem/network access, data access permissions, business transaction limits, time-based constraints) explicitly granted to perform its business process with the objective to limit intentional or unintentional damage to data.
+The function of the subject (and not the identity) should control the assignement of rights.
+The right should be immediately removed on a completion or failure of an operation.
+Example: if a user only needs to read a file, then he should not be granted permission to write the file
+  **Faile-safe defaults**.
 Prefer explicitly granted access over access exclusion.
-By default a user do not have access to any resouces untill access to resource has been granted explicitly
+By default a user do not have access to any resouce untill access to a resource has been granted explicitly
+- **Fail securely**.
+When a system fails, it should fail to a state where the security of a system is not compromised.
+Automatically release resources, decrease priviledges, and maybe logout from the account on operation failure
-- **Principle of defence in depth**.
+- **Defence in depth**.
 Multiple security constrols at each architectural level that approach risk from different perspectives are better as it makes much more difficult to exploit vulnerabilities.
-Example: secure coding, security tests, input data validation/sanitization, secure deployment, proactive application monitoring and auditing, continuous security and risk assesment
+Example: secure coding, security tests, input data validation/sanitization, secure deployment, proactive application monitoring and auditing, continuous security and risk assesment.
+Administrative web interface should be protected a) by authentication, b) only accessible from internal network, c) with enabled audit logging
 - **Separation of duties**.
 Do not grant multiple unrelated priviledges to a single account.
-Require collaboration of multiple accounts to perform important operations securely.
+Require collaboration of multiple accounts to perform important operations securely in order to prevent fraud or error.
 Example: application administrators should not be super users of the application; an administrator should not be able to perform business operations on behalf of an application user
+- **Complete meidation**.
+Every access to every resource must be checked for authentication and authorization via system-wide central point of access control.
+Subsequent accesses to the same resource should also be checked and not cached
+- **Separation of priviledge**.
+Every security control should be based on more than a single condition in order to remove a single point of failure.
+Example: when approving a request validate that a) user status is active b) user is authorized to access the resource.
+Multi-factor authentication
+- **Least common mechanism**.
+Mechanisms to access a resource should not be shared between multiple subjects to gain access to a resource.
+Example: provide different login pages for different types of users; if one of the login pages is compromized, other login pages are not impacted.
+Sharing the access from Internet to a web site between attackers and legit users gives place to DoS attack
 - **Minimize attack surface area**.
 Asses risks introduced by a new feature, then adapt feature design and define security constols to minimize the attack surface area.
 Example: a search function of an online help feature may be vulnerable to a SQL